reflexsoar/reflex-docs/docs/detections/repositories.md

     One thing you can NOT disable the synchronization of is the Detection's base query.

 !!! warning "Deleting Detections from a Repository"
     Detections from a currently subscribed Repository can NOT be deleted from your library of Detections.
 If you wish to delete a Detection, you must first unsubscribe from the Repository.
+Utilizing Exclusions is the best way to make Detection Repositories work best for your Organization.

 ## Repository Types
-There are two types of repositories:
+There are two types of Repositories:

 - `local`: exist in the Reflex tenant and can be shared cross-organization
 - `remote`**: exist in the Reflex tenant and can be shared across other Reflex instances

-***`remote` repositories are still in development and will be coming to production soon!*
+***`remote` Repositories are still in development and will be coming to production soon!*

 ## Access Permissions
 There are two access permissions available per type: